Find Your Dream Language Job

 Sign Language Interpreter ASL - Onsite

-Overview Join Our Team as an On-Site ASL Sign Language Interpreter in Santa Clara, CA!
+Overview Join Our Team as an On-Site ASL Sign Language Interpreter!
 Are you a dedicated Interpreter seeking a rewarding opportunity to make a difference in students' lives?
-Are you nationally credentialed/ state licensed?
+Are you nationally credentialed/ IL state licensed?
 E-Therapy is hiring!
 Position Details:

-• Compensation: Starting at $40/hour (commensurate with experience)
+• Compensation: Starting at $34/hour (commensurate with experience)

 • For immediate consideration, please send your resume to